Skip to Content

 All courses visit the beautiful riverside of the Great Ouse.
 Senior courses head to Bedford town centre and the remains of its Castle.
 Junior courses are in two traffic-free park areas, linked by a marshalled road crossing.
 The area is mainly flat, so there is minimal elevation change (apart from some steep footbridges!).

 This is part of an exciting weekend of Urban orienteering, following SMOC’s double-sprint event in nearby Milton Keynes on Saturday 8th June.
+Entries to both events are open via Fabian4 until 6th June, with early-bird entry until 2nd June.

 Directions / Parking